CrowdStrike/gofalcon/examples/simple_access_token/README.md

-# Auth with Access Token
+# Authentication with Access Token

 Minimalist example to showcase authentication and initialization of client library using an existing access token.
 The very latest [CrowdStrike Score](https://www.crowdstrike.com/blog/tech-center/crowdscore-efficiency/) is shown.